 Because SFCC is hosted and maintained by Salesforce, security is built into the platform by design, reducing the operational burden on the merchant.

-Verdict: Adobe Commerce wins.
-While Salesforce provides strong enterprise support, Adobe’s advantage lies in its combination of official support and a vast, active open-source developer community.
+In terms of support and community between Magento vs Salesforce Commerce Cloud, Magento wins.
+While Salesforce provides strong enterprise support, Magento’s advantage lies in its combination of official support and a vast, active open-source developer community.

-Support for Adobe Commerce varies depending on the edition.
+Support for Magento varies depending on the edition.

-- Adobe Commerce (licensed) customers receive enterprise-level support through Adobe, including SLAs, technical support tickets, onboarding resources, and performance monitoring.
+- Magento (licensed) customers receive enterprise-level support through Adobe, including SLAs, technical support tickets, onboarding resources, and performance monitoring.

-- Adobe Commerce Cloud users gain additional support for infrastructure, DevOps, and deployment.
+- Magento users gain additional support for infrastructure, DevOps, and deployment.

 - Magento Open Source, in contrast, has no official support from Adobe and relies entirely on the community.